AmineDjeghri/awesome-os-setup/README.md

 ( to check if linux commands work: run 'python --version' in gitbash to see if anaconda added python to the path, you can now use it like linux, 'pip install ' ect.. will work  ) git bash works in every directory, right lick in any directory and you can have a bash with that path
 - install Hinterland extension (for autocomlete) in jupyter https://towardsdatascience.com/jupyter-notebook-extensions-517fa69d2231
-- PyCharm or VScode: I prefer PyCharm but here are the config for both:
+- PyCharm or VScode: I prefer PyCharm but here are the config for both, BECAREFUL when creating a project to use the anaconda python and not another one (that's why you need to make sure to have only the anaconda python installed)
 - pycharm : add gitbash to pycharm. file->settings->tools->terminal
  in shell path add C:\Users\Amine DJEGHRI\AppData\Local\Programs\Git\bin\sh.exe
 (sh.exe to have the console directly integrated in pycharm console)